 Fast ForWord’s technological ability to “acoustically modify” speech helps students recognize and discriminate speech sounds, starting with isolated sounds and progressing to connected strings of words such as phrases and sentences.

 Fast ForWord has helped many children who have been diagnosed with ASD.
 Parents and teachers often report recognizable gains in language skills and attention.
-Children diagnosed with intellectual and developmental challenges also can make significant gains in spoken langauge skills.
+Children diagnosed with intellectual and developmental challenges also can make significant gains in spoken language skills.

 Children with these diagnoses often find Fast ForWord programs very engaging because of the visual appeal of the exercises and the frequently repeated tasks.